minio/docs/source/reference/minio-mc/mc-mv.rst

    The ``TARGET`` object name can differ from the ``SOURCE`` to "rename" the object as part of the move operation.

-   If running :mc-cmd:`mc mv` with the :mc-cmd-option:`~mc mv recursive` option, :mc-cmd:`mc mv` treats the ``TARGET`` as the bucket prefix for all objects at the ``SOURCE``.
+   If running :mc-cmd:`mc mv` with the :mc-cmd:`~mc mv --recursive` option, :mc-cmd:`mc mv` treats the ``TARGET`` as the bucket prefix for all objects at the ``SOURCE``.

-.. mc-cmd:: attr
+.. mc-cmd:: --attr
-   :option:

    *Optional* Add custom metadata for the object.
 Specify key-value pairs as ``KEY=VALUE\;``.
 For example,
    ``--attr key1=value1\;key2=value2\;key3=value3``.

-.. mc-cmd:: continue, c
+.. mc-cmd:: --continue, c
-   :option:

    *Optional* Create or resume a move session.

-.. mc-cmd:: encrypt
+.. mc-cmd:: --encrypt
-   :option:

    *Optional* Encrypt or decrypt objects using server-side encryption with server-managed keys.
 Specify key-value pairs as ``KEY=VALUE``.